guinetn/basecamp/assets/books/api/architecture/architecture_microservices.md

 - no long-term commitment to a technology stack
 - simpler maintenance
 - increased failure tolerance
+- Offers low coupling due to high degree of isolation
+- Enhance modularity
+- Failure in one service does not impact whole system as they are isolated
+- Offers high flexibility
+- Offers very high degree of scalability
+- Ease of modification can result in faster evolutionary iterations
+- Better error handling can be implemented
+- Avoid Sinkhole Problem of layered architecture and data flows through concerned services only

 Drawbacks
 - increased complexity of development and deployment
 - increased memory consumption
 - Apply microservice architecture pattern in the later stages of development, when scaling becomes the most important issue.
+- Higher chance of failure during communication between different services.
+- Difficult to manage a large number of services.
+- Needs to solve the problem, such as network latency and load balancing and other issues similar to distributed architecture
+- Complex testing over a distributed environment
+- Implementation requires much more time